-• Crust: The outermost layer of the Earth, consisting of solid rock.
+• Crust: The thin, rigid outermost shell, composed of solid rock.

 Continental Crust